owl0108/MAIS202_A4_Kaggle/README.md

 cnn_ver2: numpy, pandas, matplotlib, tensorflow, keras, sklearn

 ## To reproduce our submission
-Run cnn_ver.ipynb and use the model obtained to create the prediction.
+Run cnn_ver2.ipynb and use the model obtained to create the prediction.